 There has been a steady increase in demand for the use of artificial turf in both residential and commercial settings.
-The City landscape regulations were adopted prior to the proliferation of artificial turf outside of institutional recreational uses.
-In the absence of definitive regulations specific to artificial turf, the City has been reviewing requests for artificial turf based on an administrative interpretation of the following sections of the LDR:
+The City landscape regulations were adopted prior to the proliferation of artificial turf outside of institutional uses.
+In the absence of definitive regulations specific to artificial turf that either prohibit or permit its use, the City has been reviewing requests for artificial turf based on an administrative interpretation of the following sections of the LDR: